200+ Travel Agent Rates, 2023 [+PDF Download]

 Travel Agent Hotel Rates

 I'm going to do a deeper dive into a few travel agent hotel rates.
-I'm including just a few here, that most commonly come up in searches.
+There are a zillion different properties so I'm including just a few here.
 They offer a good idea of what kind of rates travel agents can expect from hotels.

 You may be able to find better travel agents rates if you book the hotel through a tour operator.

 Keep in mind that these hotel programs listed below are hotel-direct.
-Advisors seeking discounted hotel rates will most likely them directly through the hotel (rather than booking via a tour operator).
+Advisors seeking discounted hotel rates will need to book them directly through the hotel (rather than booking via a tour operator).

 Another thing to note is that hotels with education programs typically will offer the best travel rates (above a standard travel agent rate).

 IHG is linked and included in our download above.
 Yay!
-IHG offers a baseline discount of 35% off their Best Flex Rate.
-Not to shabs!
+IHG offers a baseline discount of 35% off their Best Flex Rate to travel agents.
+Not to0 shabs!

 Here are a few more details.